-Information on SPI/SPT can be found in the Plan for Safety of Republic of Latvia.
+Information on SPI/SPT can be found in Section 5.1 of the State Safety Programme and in the Plan for Safety of Republic of Latvia.
 Achieving these goals requires cooperation and coordination of activities between service providers and the Civil Aviation Agency.